Asante-05/promptopia/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+[] Implement Search
+    -by prompt
+    -by username
+    -by tag
+[] Implement Click on tag
+[] Implement view other profiles

+ for 1 & 2
+ should be implemented in the Feed.jsx add searchStates, searchtimeout, searchresults filter prompts based on those queries handlesearchange handletagClick

+ for 3
+ create new folder in the profile directory with dynamic id and then the page file inside